Introduction

 - Linux Terminal Tutorial

-- Linux Mint Terminal Tutorial (If you use Linux Mint)
+- Linux Mint Terminal Tutorial (If you use Linux Mint or Ubuntu)

 Step 1 - Installing the Fish Shell